jiehangWu/circles/readme.md

 ## **Project Introduction**
 Do you want to share your hobby with other people, but you are also shy and do not want to reveal too much?
 Then Circles is exactly meant for you!
 By entering Circles, you will be able to share your interests, knowing and interacting people with similar interests while remaining totally anonymous!

+## **Note Before Using**
+Posts will only be customized based on users' tags.
+You can change your tags in your profile page.
+When you post, do not forget to include a hashtag!

 ## **Project Task Requirements**
 ### **Minimal Requirements**
 - [x] A clean, aestheticaly pleasing, and responsive web UI.